celador/ForceCode/README.md

 ## Future goals

 * Test runner (kind of done)

-* Intellisense code completion
+* Intellisense code completion (in progress)
-* Debug Apex code with breakpoints in the editor
+* Implement checkpoints in the editor
 * Integrate with Yo Force to provide scaffolding of files.